Baroness Thatcher will be remembered for many reforms, but one of enduring legacy for investors is that she gave us the stock market we know today.

-The gas industry
+1.The gas industry

-BG moved into, and then back out of, downstream distribution overseas.
+BG Group moved into, and then back out of, downstream distribution overseas.
 The retreat was partly to finance development of its massive discoveries in Brazil's Santos Basin, and a significant part of the company's value now rides on how soon and successfully it can start production.
-It also built a solid and successful international liquefied-natural-gas business.
+It also built a solid and successful international LNG business.

-The water industry
+2.The water industry

 Several companies have been snapped up by foreign investors keen to tap into a secure and profitable income stream.
-Just three listed companies remain: United Utilities in the North West, Severn Trent in the Midlands, and the FTSE 250 company Pennon.
+Just three listed companies remain, United Utilities in the North West, Severn Trent in the Midlands, and the FTSE 250 company Pennon.